Multan

-Multan was one of the most important trading centres of the medieval Islamic Indian subcontinent, and attracted a multitude of Sufi mystics in the 11th and 12th centuries, earning the city the sobriquet "City of Saints."
-The city, along with the nearby city of Uch, is renowned for its large number of Sufi shrines dating from that era.
+The city was among the most important trading centres of South Asia with strong ties to Iran, Central Asia and the rest of the Persianate and Muslim world.
+It was a great centre of knowledge and learning in medieval South Asia during the Turkish-Persian rule, and attracted a multitude of Sufi mystics in the 11th and 12th centuries, becoming a centre of spirituality in South Asia and earning the city the sobriquet "City of Saints."
+The city, along with the nearby city of Uch, is known for its large number of Sufi shrines dating from that era.

 Etymology

 The origin of Multan's name is unclear.
 An ancient known name of the city was Malli-istan; Malli was the name of a tribe that inhabited the region and city.
-Some have suggested the name derives from the Old Persian word mulastāna, 'frontier land', while others have ascribed its origin to the Sanskrit word mūlasthāna, which may be derived from the Hindu deity worshipped at the Multan Sun Temple.
-Hukm Chand in the 19th century suggested that the city was named after an ancient Hindu tribe called Malli or Mulu.
+The city name may have been derived from the deity of the ancient Multan Sun Temple.
+Some have suggested the name derives from the Old Persian word mulastāna, 'frontier land', while others have ascribed its origin to the Sanskrit word mūlasthāna.

 History

 Origin

-Multan was founded by the great grandson of the Prophet Noah according to the Persian historian Firishta.
-It is one of the oldest cities of South Asia and has been the site of much warfare because of its location on a major invasion route between South and Central Asia.
-The region has been continuously inhabited for at least 3,000 years, and is home to numerous archaeological sites dating to the era of the Early Harappan period of the Indus Valley civilisation from 3000 BCE until 2800 BCE.

-According to Hindu religious texts, Multan was founded by the Hindu sage Kashyapa.
-These tetxts also assert that Multan was the capital of the Trigarta Kingdom ruled by the Katoch dynasty during the Kurukshetra War that is central to the Hindu epic poem, the Mahabharata.
-The Hindu festival of Holi is generally assumed to have originated from the Prahladpuri Temple of Multan.
+The region around Multan is home to several archaeological sites dating to the early Harappan period of the Indus Valley Civilisation between 3000 BC to 2800 BC.
+According to the Hindu religious texts, Multan was founded by the sage Kashyapa.
+These texts also assert that Multan was the capital of the Trigarta Kingdom ruled by the Katoch dynasty during the Kurukshetra War that is central to the Hindu epic poem, the Mahabharata.
+The city was visited by Greek admiral Skylax, who passed through the area in 515 BCE.
+The city was also mentioned by the Greek historian Herodotus in 400 BC.